hmmm-the-nimion/A-tutorial-for-a-more-civilized-era/README.md

 var name: string = readLine(stdin)
 echo "...I'm.., ", name, "..."
 ```
 Don't be fooled by the first line, that one is an actual comment in Nim.
 Programmers use comments, pieces of not executed lines of code, to clarify and document code.
-In alternative you can notify fellow peers about the state deplorable state of your code.
+In alternative you can notify fellow peers about the deplorable state of your code.
 Comments can be multiline, such as:
 ```nim
 #[